Disclosure: PCBuildRanked earns from qualifying Amazon purchases.

 AMD Ryzen 7 9800X3D

-The AMD Ryzen 7 9800X3D holds the top spot in virtually every gaming CPU benchmark published since its November 2024 launch.
-The 96MB L3 cache from 3D V-Cache stacking keeps game data on-die, avoiding the latency of fetching from DRAM — a difference you feel most in CPU-bound scenarios at 1080p and in titles with unpredictable asset streaming.
+The AMD Ryzen 7 9800X3D holds the top spot in virtually every gaming CPU benchmark.
+The 96MB L3 cache from 3D V-Cache stacking keeps game data on-die, avoiding the latency of fetching from DRAM — a difference felt most in CPU-bound scenarios at 1080p and in titles with unpredictable asset streaming.

 It’s a drop-in upgrade for any AM5 board — B650, X670, or X870 — but confirm your BIOS is updated first.
-AMD’s AM5 BIOS updates have occasionally arrived after CPU launches, and the 9800X3D may require a firmware update on boards that haven’t been used recently.
+AMD’s AM5 BIOS updates have occasionally arrived after CPU launches, and the 9800X3D may require a firmware update on boards that haven’t been powered up recently.

 Corsair Vengeance DDR5 32GB (2x16GB) 6000MHz CL36